NCI-CGR/Nanopore_Pore_C_Tips/README.md

 * Output

-  a) without phased vcf file:
+  a) optional output with phased vcf file:

-     align_table/

-     basecall/

-     benchmarks/

-     contacts/

-     logs/

-     mapping/

-     merged_contacts/

-     refgenome/

-     virtual_digest/
+     matrix/

+     pairs/

+     assembly/

+     juicebox/

   b) a extra step is needed to merged all splited bam files

   c) the DNA contact information is stored in the file: merged_contacts/*.concatemers.parquet.
 Convert it to the csv format if needed.